locxter/bkndmvrgnzr-backend/README.md

 distributions as I'm running one myself.
 Anyway, you need to have the following packages installed for everything to work properly:

+- SDKMAN! for managing all the JVM dependencies.
+Install it via the [installation guide](https://sdkman.io/install).
 - JDK for running the bytecode.
-Install it with `sudo apt install openjdk-17-jdk`.
+Install it with `sdk install java`.
 - Kotlin for developing the program.
-Install it with `sudo apt install kotlin`.
+Install it with `sdk install kotlin`.
 - Gradle for building the whole thing.
-Install it using [this PPA](https://launchpad.net/~cwchien/+archive/ubuntu/gradle) as the default package is outdated.
+Install it with `sdk install gradle`.
 - MariaDB as a database for storage.
 Install it with `sudo apt install mariadb-server`.

 ## How to use it